distributed-control-systems/SUGAR/README.md

 Note that *e0* denotes the scalar part of a multivector, which in GA literature is simply represented by 1.
 If there is only the *e0* component, then the expression is a scalar of the field over which the algebra has been initialized (typically the field of real or complex numbers).

 ## Declaring multivectors
-There are two ways to declare a multivector, the first one is to provide the complete set of coefficients of the multivector and the signature ([p,q,r]) of the algebra to which it belongs:
+There are two ways of declaring a multivector, the first one is to provide the complete set of coefficients of the multivector and the signature ([p,q,r]) of the algebra to which it belongs:

 	>> MV([1 1 2 3],[2,0,0])

 	ans =

 	 ( 1 )*e0+( 1 )*e1+( 2 )*e2+( 3 )*e12

-This way of declaring multivectors is usefull in some cases, but it turns out to be dificult for hihg-dimensional algebras.
+This way of declaring multivectors is useful in some cases, but it turns out to be difficult for high-dimensional algebras (as the user might get confused when defining the coefficients and not seeing to which basis elements they are attached).
+However, it does prevent declaring and storing a large number of variables in the MATLAB workspace, which could be useful when working with high-dimensional algebras.

 The second one is to use a shorthand notation after initializing the algebra and its basis elements:

 	>> GA([2,0,0],"verbose")